 Next, you’re going to add the eggs and vanilla to the bowl.
 You can’t see the vanilla in this picture because it’s clear.
 My sweet friend brought some back from Mexico from a trip and it’s super tasty.

 Add about half of the flour mixture to the butter mixture and mix everything together.

-While the dough is in the refrigerator add some sugar to a small bowl.
+While the dough is in the refrigerator add some white sugar to a shallow bowl.

 Finally, add the cinnamon to the bowl.
 Mix the two together.

-Take the dough back out of the refrigerator and roll some into a small ball, then roll the dough in the cinnamon and sugar mixture.
+After 20 minutes, take the dough back out of the refrigerator and roll into cookie dough balls, then roll the dough in the cinnamon and sugar mixture.

 I usually leave them on the cookie sheet for a few minutes until they cool off a little, otherwise, they will fall apart if you try to pick them up right away.